RMI-PACTA/PACTA_analysis/README.md

 Further R packages needed:
 grid, ggplot2, ggthemes, dplyr, reshape2, gridExtra, scales, stringr, extrafont, tidyr, knitr, RColorBrewer, matrixStats, rworldmap, ggmap, cowplot, ggrepel, readxl, tidyverse, ggforce, sitools , countrycode

+## How to "download" the code

+In order to keep track on the latest updates of the codes, we suggest not to download the code just once, but to synchronize a local folder with the PACTA_analysis git repository (https://help.github.com/en/github/getting-started-with-github/fork-a-repo).
+ - Create an user account on github
+ - Fork this repo by clicking the Fork button at the top right
+ - Clone the repo to your local machine using a git-software (such as github desktop)
+ - Do frequent updates of the code by your github desktop

 ## Data Requirements
 The evaluation requires input data that is provided by Asset Resoluation (https://asset-resolution.com/).
-If you are working in a collaboration with the 2DII, the 2DII possibly will allocate the necessary data files.
+If you are working in a collaboration with the 2DII, the 2DII possibly will allocate the necessary data files as a zip file.
+Unzip the data and save it a folder, that will later be refered to as data_location

 ## Workflow